mepelboim-tromero/tromero-npm-test/README.md

 - `/`: This endpoint provides an introduction to the application.

-- `POST /test`: To use this endpoint, you need to pass a prompt as the 'messages' parameter in the body of the request.
+- `POST /test`: To use this endpoint, you need to pass an array of prompts (system, user) as the 'messages' parameter in the body of the request.

 - `POST /test-zod`: To test responses from openAI using zod for JSON schema validation.
 You need to pass a prompt as the 'question' parameter in the body of the request.